iangfc/riccy/README.md

 Because I'm trialling a few different ideas here, I need some params:

-ISSUER = iangfc     # note this applies to where this file is stored and to the paymail below, fwiw PRICE = 100
+* ISSUER = iangfc     # note this applies to where this file is stored and to the paymail below, fwiw
+* PRICE = 100
-ADDRESS = 1Mi2Hha5QM1zXD2tjJUv9carJis5zrStXz
+* ADDRESS = 1Mi2Hha5QM1zXD2tjJUv9carJis5zrStXz
-PAYMAIL = iangfc@centbee.com
+* PAYMAIL = iangfc@centbee.com

-Now, in extremely simple terms, this is a *program readable* Ricardian Contract with params formed in the above format;  where that parameter is now used to set any variable found elsewhere using the moustache or double curly convention.
+Now, in extremely simple terms, this is a *program readable* Ricardian Contract with params laid out in the above format;  where that parameter is now used to set any variable found elsewhere using the moustache or double curly convention.

-For sake of argument we will specify:  any line with a single (program language style) word to left, an equals symbol, and whatever comes after that until end of line or a comment symbol led by a hash.
+For sake of argument we will specify:  any line with a star, then a single (program language style) word to left, an equals symbol, and whatever comes after that until end of line or a comment symbol led by a hash.
 Or in EBNF if I can recall my crusty CS:

-Parameter = identifier , "=", value [ "#" , text ] ;
+Parameter = "*", identifier , "=", value [ "#" , text ] ;

 Variable = "{{", Parameter, "}}" ;

-Where, recursively, these are parameters and even {{Parameter}}s with the value above.
-Whatever.

 ## FORMAT